jerodsanto/blog/content/jokes.md

 Every time I (an English teacher) correct my wife's misuse of a word, she laughs it off...

 {{< reveal "and says" >}}
-"That's why I get for marrying a linguinist!"
+"That's what I get for marrying a linguinist!"
 {{< /reveal >}}

 Took the kids mushroom hunting over the weekend, but we only found one shroom...